4K vs 1080p: Which Security Camera Resolution is Best for You?

 2. Field of View

-Higher resolution cameras, like those with 4K, often provide a wider field of view.
-This means that with fewer cameras, you can cover more ground, reducing blind spots.
-1080p cameras may require more units to achieve the same coverage.
+Higher resolution typically translates to a wider field of view.
+This means that with a 4K camera, you can cover a broader area with fewer cameras, reducing the number of devices needed.
+In contrast, 1080p cameras might require additional units to achieve the same coverage, making them less efficient for larger areas.

 3. Night Vision Performance

-Both 4K and 1080p cameras offer night vision capabilities, but 4K cameras tend to perform better in low light conditions due to their advanced sensors and higher pixel count.
-This means you get clearer, more detailed images even in dark environments.
+Both 1080p and 4K cameras offer night vision capabilities, but 4K cameras tend to perform better in low-light conditions.
+Thanks to more advanced sensors and a higher pixel count, 4K cameras provide clearer images in the dark.
+This is crucial for 24/7 surveillance in environments with poor lighting.

 4. Storage Requirements